SafaaAbdou/Edusa/README.md

 # Edusa
- Edusa is a responsive educational wordpress theme with blog)
+ Edusa is a responsive educational wordpress theme with blog for affiliate marketing